Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-When you are an acting Judge or acting Associate Judge, you get paid a salary and allowances.
-You get a salary at the same rate as a permanent Judge of that court, except for the head of the court.
-You also get the allowances that a Judge of that court, except for the head of the court, or an Associate Judge gets, as stated in section 135(1)(c).
+When you are an acting Judge or acting Associate Judge, you get paid a salary.
+This salary is the same as what a permanent Judge of that court gets, except for the head of the court.
+You also get allowances, which are the same as what a Judge of that court gets, except for the head of the court.
+These allowances are talked about in section 135(1)(c).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.